omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ##### **Value**

 Value facets correspond to the [values](../content/items.md#values) within a specific property for each item.

+!!! note
+	Note that the "Value facet mode" setting at the top of the category editing interface will apply to all of the value facets you add to this category.
+"Match any" will allow users to broaden their results by adding more selections, while "Match all" will narrow the results when more criteria are added.

 Use the dropdown to select which property to use for the facet.
 For example, you may wish to select your description field, and allow users to search within those description texts.
 Or you may wish to select the subject field, and allow users to see all the controlled values you are using as subject headings.
 You can leave this blank to provide searching or browsing options across all of the resources' properties.